Ion Agârbiceanu: At Patria

 Alongside Goldiș and Lupaș, Agârbiceanu was vocal in demanding the preservation of Transylvanian liberties against Old-Kingdom centralism.
 This pitted them against other Transylvanians, who accepted a more solid unification.
 In early 1922, retired PNR activist Ioan Mihu accepted a visit from the three men in Orăștie, but only as a formal gesture of diplomacy, privately referring to them as "autonomists" and "Bolsheviks".
-Elected again in March 1922, Agârbiceanu tried to oppose the new Constitution, which he and his party defined as "absolutist".
+Reelected to the Assembly in March 1922, Agârbiceanu tried to oppose the new Constitution, which he and his party defined as "absolutist".
 His speeches in the Assembly alleged that unification had made Transylvanians victims of cronyism and of wanton violence by the Gendarmerie, suggesting that "hatred of this system" was rising throughout the region.
 For his public attempts to obstruct voting, he had to be escorted out of the parliamentary hall during one session in March 1923.
+Agârbiceanu still viewed himself as strongly opposed to the dissolution of Greater Romania, and in particular to the revisionist policy embraced by the Kingdom of Hungary.
+At Patria, he engaged in a polemic with Constantin Costa-Foru, who had published reports detailing alleged human right abuses by the Romanian state; though Agârbiceanu censured nationalist students for physically assaulting Costa-Foru in 1925, he agreed with them that Costa-Foru's writings provided fodder to the revisionist campaign.
+According to the political and literary columnist Gheorghe Bogdan-Duică, Agârbiceanu also spoke for the PNR's Catholic wing in objecting to a fusion with the Peasantists, at a time when most of his Orthodox colleagues supported it.

-Agârbiceanu served in the Assembly until 1926, while also obtaining reelection as a member of the PNR Executive Committee.
+Late in 1923, Agârbiceanu was involved in by-elections for the Senate at Reghin, ensuring victory for a PNR ally, Vasile Stroescu.
+He himself served in the Assembly until 1926, while also obtaining reelection as a member of the PNR Executive Committee.
 In 1923, he and Patria clashed with the local structures of the PNR, for publishing a notice that Sever Dan's brother, Liviu, was collecting a state salary in Cojocna, without ever showing up for work.
 His political stances continued to fluctuate, and, by 1925, he was using Patria to defend Maniu in his conflict with Goga, drawing controversy with his apparent claim that the latter was a more minor figure in Romanian nationalist politics.
-Initially joining the National Peasants' Party (PNȚ) into which the PNR merged in 1926, the following year Agârbiceanu defected to Averescu's People's Party, of which Goga was also a member.
+Initially joining the National Peasants' Party (PNȚ) ultimately formed by the PNR and the Peasantists in 1926, Agârbiceanu left in March 1927, allegedly because he felt "disgusted" by the group's practices.
+He then joined Averescu's People's Party, of which Goga was also a member.